Dr. Brad Jackman - DVM 1987

 American Association of Equine Practitioners 2015

-Dr. Brad Jackman, Oakdale, California, has been selected to receive a 2015 Alumni Recognition Award at the American Association of Equine Practitioners (AAEP) annual conference in Las Vegas, Nevada, on Dec.
-7.
+Dr. Brad Jackman, Oakdale, California, was selected to receive a 2015 Alumni Recognition Award at the American Association of Equine Practitioners (AAEP) annual conference in Las Vegas, Nevada, on Dec.
+7, 2015.

 Dr. Jackman was born in Lawrence, Kansas.
 The son of a veterinarian, Dr. Jackman has been involved with horses his entire life.
 He graduated from Kansas State University in 1987 with a Doctorate of Veterinary Medicine.
 After graduation, he completed a one-year internship and three-year equine surgical residency at the University of Georgia.
 After his residency, he served as an instructor of surgery at both the Western College of Veterinary Medicine at the University of Saskatchewan and at Washington State University, where he became board certified in surgery during that time.
 He joined Pioneer Equine Hospital near Oakdale in 1995 and became a partner in the practice in 1996.
 In 2007, Dr. Jackman became the sole owner and CEO of Pioneer Equine Hospital

 “KSU gave me the foundation and background to be successful and strive to promote the profession in an advanced medical and ethical manner,” Dr. Jackman said.
 “I have always been proud of my educational training and Kansas State University.
 To be recognized by this university means a great deal to me.”

 “Dr. Jackman has been an outstanding leader with the AAEP as well as a committed practitioner and mentor,” said Dr. Tammy Beckham, dean of the College of Veterinary Medicine.
 “He is well-respected within the equine side of veterinary practice and he is also a highly accomplished surgeon.
 We are thrilled to recognize him among his peers and industry colleagues at the annual AAEP convention.”